forta-network/starter-kits/scam-detector-py/README.md

 - scammer-deployed-contract - When a known scammer deploys a contract

-Additional informaiton can be found on the label for provenance purposes:
+Additional information can be found on the label for provenance purposes:
 - source/transactionHash - the hash of the transaction that the scam detector processed when emitting the label.
 Either source/transactionHash, source/block.numer or source/alertHash needs to be set.
 - source/block.number - the number of the block that the scam detector processed when emitting the label.
 Either source/transactionHash, source/block.numer or source/alertHash needs to be set.
 - source/alertHash - the hash of the alert that the scam detector processed when emitting the label.
 Either source/transactionHash, source/block.numer or source/alertHash needs to be set.
+- source_urlScanUrl - a url of the url scan that shows screenshots, html, etc
 - base_bot_alert_ids - if one or more alerts were processed by the scam detector, this field contains the alert_ids of those alerts.
 - base_bot_alert_hashes - if one or more alerts were processed by the scam detector, this field contains the alert_hashes of those alerts.
 - deployer_info - if the label is a contract, this field provides additional information of the deployer.